The cycle class of the supersingular locus of principally polarized abelian varieties

 with $\mathcal{F}_0^0$ the open dense part of the ${\PP}^1$-bundle $\mathcal{F}_0={\PP}(\mathcal{O}_{\mathcal{F}_1}(1)\oplus \mathcal{O}_{\mathcal{F}_1}(-1))$ that is the complement of the unique section with negative self-intersection number.
 The Zariski closure is obtained by taking the full ${\PP}^1$-bundle $\mathcal{F}_0$.

-The morphism $\mathcal{F}_0 \to S_3 \subset \mathcal{A}_3\otimes {\FF}_p$ is of degree $1$ onto its image, and the image forms an irreducible component of $S_3$.
+The morphism $\mathcal{F}_0 \to S_3 \subset \mathcal{A}_3\otimes {\FF}_p$ is of finite degree onto its image, and the image forms an irreducible component of $S_3$.
+The degree equals $\# {\rm Aut}(E^3,\eta)/\{\pm 1\}$, but we may consider instead of $\mathcal{F}_0$ the stack by dividing $\mathcal{F}_0$ through the action of ${\rm Aut}(E^3,\eta)$ and then have a morphism of degree $1$.
+This is what we shall do.
 The natural morphism to $\mathcal{A}_3 \otimes {\FF}_p$ contracts the section. \end{section} \begin{section}{The cycle class of $S_3$} Here we give the proof of the formula for the cycle class of $S_3$ stated in \cite[Thm.
 11.3]{vdG1}.
 The first author learned from Ekedahl at that time how to calculate the Hodge bundle for flag type quotients.
 Ekedahl employed this in \cite[Cor.
 3.4]{Ekedahl1985}.
 This idea was used in \cite{vdG1} to calculate the cycle class of $S_3$.
 As done at the time of \cite{vdG1}, here we will not use the results of Section \ref{class-section}.

-The Chow rings with rational coefficients of ${\A}_3$ and $\tilde{\A}_3$ are known by \cite{vdG2}.
-The ring ${\rm CH}_{\QQ}^*(\tilde{\A}_3)$ is generated by the Chern classes of the Hodge bundle and boundary classes $\sigma_1$ and $\sigma_2$.
-A priori the class of $S_3$ is a linear combination of the generators of ${\rm CH}_{\QQ}^4({\tilde{\A}_3})$, viz.\ $\lambda_1^4$, $\lambda_1^3\sigma_1$, $\lambda_1^2\sigma_1^2$ and $\lambda_1\sigma_1\sigma_2$, see \cite{vdG2}.
+The Chow rings with rational coefficients of ${\A}_3\otimes {\FF}_p$ and $\tilde{\A}_3\otimes {\FF}_p$ are known by \cite{vdG2}.
+The ring ${\rm CH}_{\QQ}^*(\tilde{\A}_3 \otimes {\FF}_p)$ is generated by the Chern classes of the Hodge bundle and boundary classes $\sigma_1$ and $\sigma_2$.
+A priori the class of $S_3$ is a linear combination of the generators of ${\rm CH}_{\QQ}^4({\tilde{\A}_3\otimes {\FF}_p})$, viz.\ $\lambda_1^4$, $\lambda_1^3\sigma_1$, $\lambda_1^2\sigma_1^2$ and $\lambda_1\sigma_1\sigma_2$, see \cite{vdG2}.
 But since $S_3\cdot \sigma_1^2=0=S_3\cdot \sigma_2$ we see from the multiplication table 3f in \cite[p.\ 765]{vdG2} that the class of $S_3$ is a multiple of $\lambda_1^4=8\, \lambda_1\lambda_3$.
 Alternatively, this follows from the fact that $S_3$ is contained in $V_0$, the $p$-rank $0$ locus, whose class is a multiple of $\lambda_3$.

 \begin{theorem} The class of the supersingular locus for genus $3$ in the Chow ring with rational coefficients of a Faltings-Chai compactification of $\mathcal{A}_3\otimes {\FF}_p$ is given by